Aussie Stunner Madi Edwards Sizzles By The Pool In a Strappy Red Bikini

 ❤️WORLDWIDE BIKINI GIVEAWAY❤️ I picked my 3 favorite sets from @jantheeberlin to gift to one of you!
 TO ENTER: 1.
 Follow @jantheeberlin 2.
 Like this post 3.
 Tag 3 of your besties to participate (each comment is a new entry) @jantheeberlin will also donate 100% of all sales made today (AEST) to @wwf_australia ????
 Use code MADI20 for a discount!
 Winner will be announced in 3 days!
 Good Luck????????????

 Unsurprisingly, the Australian hottie’s latest social media appearance was a huge hit with her fans.
-Within just six hours of going live to Instagram, the snaps have earned over 14,000 likes, as well as hundreds of comments with compliments for the babe’s jaw-dropping display.
+Within just six hours of going live to Instagram, the snaps have earned over 14,000 likes, as well as hundreds of compliments for the babe’s jaw-dropping display.

 “So gorgeous,” one person wrote.

-Another said that Madi was exuding “angel energy.”
+Another fan said that Madi was exuding “angel energy.”

-“Hottest human wow,” commented a third.
+“Hottest human wow,” commented a third admirer.

 Madi often dazzles her fans with her sexy and skin-baring ensembles.
 Another recent addition to her page saw her showing off her flawless figure again in a cheeky, neon orange one-piece that did nothing but favors for her famous curves.
 That look also proved popular, earning over 12,000 likes.